alexsofluffy/chess-game/README.md

-# Simply Multi-player Chess
+# Simply Chess
 A simple chess game you can play with a friend.
-Supports local play on one computer or online play against opponents on different machines and/or networks.
-The chess logic was coded in Python 3.8, the UI with Pygame 2.0.0.dev6, and networking with Python's socket interface.
+The chess logic was coded in Python 3.8 and the UI with Pygame 2.0.0.dev6.

 # Features
 Supports all major special rules in chess, such as Promotion, En passant,